 Possible triggers of cervical spine syndrome:

-A cervical spine blockage restricts mobility from one moment to the next.
-The pain usually radiates, the affected person feels like with lumbago, only the blockage is higher up the spine. - Inflammations
+- Joint blockages: A cervical spine blockage restricts mobility from one moment to the next.
+The pain usually radiates, the affected person feels like they have lumbago, only the blockage is higher up on the spine.

 How long does the cervical spine syndrome last?

 We already know the distinction between acute, subacute and chronic cervical spine syndrome.
-Accordingly, the answer to the question is how long the complaints last: Unfortunately, this can be quite different.
-It is important that the diagnosis is made quickly and that the cause of the pain is found.
-If this is the case, a chronic course of the disease can possibly be prevented.
-If the cervical spine syndrome has a psychological cause, this can perhaps be remedied; if it is an inflammation or a blockage, patience is necessary.
-Without treatment and self-initiative, e.g. acupressure by a ShakiMat (see below), a severe course of the disease is most likely.
+Accordingly, the answer to the question is how long the symptoms last: Unfortunately, this can vary greatly.
+It is important that the diagnosis is made quickly and the cause of the pain is found.
+If this is the case, it may be possible to prevent the disease from becoming chronic.
+If the cervical spine syndrome has a psychological cause, this can perhaps be remedied; if it is an inflammation or a blockage, patience is required.
+Without treatment and personal initiative, e.g. acupressure by a Shakti Mat, it is highly likely that the condition will become severe.

 The diagnosis of cervical spine syndrome

-The doctor asks the patient about the symptoms and the course of the clinical picture.
-It is worthwhile to consider in advance how best to describe one's own pain and also to share ideas for possible other causes or concerns with the doctor. - 2. examination
+- Medical history: The doctor asks the patient about the symptoms and the course of the illness.
+It is worth considering in advance how you can best describe your own pain and also share ideas for possible other causes or concerns with the doctor.

-The doctor checks where the pain points are located by physically examining the patient.
-He looks for inflammatory reactions and malpositions and palpates the affected person in the tense regions. - 3.
-MRI
+- Examination: The doctor performs a physical examination of the patient to determine where the pain points are located.
+He looks for inflammatory reactions and misalignments and palpates the affected person in the tense regions.

-In individual cases, the doctor may order a magnetic resonance imaging scan.
-This allows him to rule out, for example, a slipped disc as the cause of the cervical spine syndrome or another acute injury. - 4. diagnosis
+- MRI: In individual cases, the doctor may order a magnetic resonance imaging scan.
+This allows him to rule out, for example, a slipped disc as the cause of the cervical spine syndrome or another acute injury.

-Acute or chronic?
-Has the cause of cervical spine syndrome already been determined?
-Depending on the clinical picture, the doctor decides after the diagnosis on the further...
+- Diagnosis: Acute or chronic?
+Has the cause of the cervical spine syndrome already been determined?
+Depending on the clinical picture, the doctor will decide on further treatment after diagnosis.

 Treatment of cervical spine syndrome